ttim/leshy/docs/overview.md

 ## Memory

 ## Model
-- Heap addresses are 8 bytes, stack addresses are 4 bytes
+- Native addresses are 8 bytes, stack addresses are 4 bytes
 - Length when passed as address is 8 bytes
 - Little Endian
 - Negative numbers == Positive numbers by modulo of 2^N